asmka/socket-example/README.md

 Product

-- `reader`: Create a listen socket and read/print data from it
+- `reader`: Create a listening socket and read/print data from it
 - `writer`: Connect to the peer socket and write/send data to it

 ## Build